(Disclosure: Some of the links below may be affiliate links)

 The first phase

-We can look at the stock once the WSB investors started buying them heavily in late January 2021.
+We can look at the stock once the WSB investors bought them heavily in late January 2021.

 We can see that in a few days, the stock jumped from lows of below 20 USD to highs of more than 300 USD!
 The highest point during the day was even more than 400 USD.
 This is an impressive result.